 Throughout this blog series, I have mentioned quite a few artists waving the rainbow flag in Aussie music.
 Amongst them are Montaigne, Alex The Astronaut, Cub Sport or Tash Sultana.
 This time around, though, I want to shine a light on six acts that I have personally learned heaps from along the way.
 Because they are awesome musicians and very committed activists in their respective circles.

 PART 42 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Before I start, let’s clarify something important.
 This post will NOT be about Troye Sivan.
 Even though I love his song “YOUTH” and I had it on repeat for weeks after the artist’s first album Blue Neighbourhood was released back in 2015.
 But Troye Sivan doesn’t need any more introductions – he’s already a superstar in Australia and overseas.
 So let’s shift the focus to some more local LGBTQAI+ artists from the Land Down Under.